ChrstphrHll/npc_gen/students/Gifre Edyrm.md

 # Gifre Edyrm
 ---
 ### Description
-- Half-Elf Paladin from Beleriand
+- Half-Elf Paladin from Magmus Centerhold
 - 6th year Exploration student in Treskal
-- shoulder length curly white hair that's put up, Amber eyes, and Dark Brown skin
+- short curly black hair that's plain, Amber eyes, and Dark Brown skin
 - Is Moralistic and Angry, and has Humane as their ideal

 ### Organizations